TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 Companies related by common ownership or control.
 They can be Financial and nonfinancial companies.

-*   Our affiliates include companies that utilize the names Bank of America, Banc of America, U.S. Trust, LandSafe or Merrill Lynch, as well as financial companies such as General Fidelity Life Insurance Company.
+*   Our affiliates include companies that utilize the names Bank of America, Banc of America, U.S. Trust or Merrill Lynch, as well as financial companies such as General Fidelity Life Insurance Company.

 Nonaffiliates